Diffusion of turbulence following both stable and unstable step stratification perturbations: Introduction

 Stratification in the atmosphere is usually stable above the boundary layer \cite{sheu}, i.e. a fluid particle that is displaced in the vertical direction tends to return to its initial position.
-However, during the formation and disruption phases of clouds, unstable perturbation of the local stratification should be expected.
-In local atmosphere dynamics, terrestrial rotation becomes of secondary importance, and the stratification effects dominate \citep{Vallis06,Gill1982}.
-Over the last few decades, there have been important advances in the understanding of turbulence in the presence of intense stratification.
-It is known, in the context of homogeneous stratified turbulence, see for instance \citep{lin79,kimura96}, that isotropic turbulence in a stratified fluid initially rapidly becomes anisotropic, with the formation of pancake-like structures in its inside.
-As pointed out by Malinowski et al. 2013 \cite{mal2013}, data from most field campaigns and large-eddy simulations are too poorly resolved to allow the details of the interfacial layer to be inferred, even though it is known that a high level of turbulence must be present for entrainment to take place.
-For this reason, in this work, we have studied transport across a clear air- unsaturated vapor cloud interface through DNS (Direct Numerical Simulation).
+However, unstable perturbations of local stratifications can be expected during the formation and disruption phases of clouds.
+Terrestrial rotation becomes of secondary importance in local atmospheric dynamics, and the stratification effects dominate \citep{Vallis06,Gill1982}.
+Over the last few decades, there have been important advances in the understanding of turbulence in the presence of intense stratification. {For example, in the homogeneous stratified turbulence context, it is known that isotropic turbulence in a stratified fluid initially rapidly becomes anisotropic, with the formation of pancake-like structures on its inside \citep{lin79,kimura96}}.
+As pointed out by Malinowski et al. 2013 \cite{mal2013}, data from most field campaigns and large-eddy simulations are too poorly resolved to infer the details of the interfacial layer, even though it is known that a high level of turbulence must be present for entrainment to take place.
+For this reason, in this work, we have studied transport across an unsaturated vapor cloud - clear air interface through DNS (Direct Numerical Simulation).